armpitMFG/PitClamp-Mini/README.md

   - Motor ring diameter reduced by 15%
   - Overall filament required reduced by over 25%
   - Clamp rotational grip strength increased
-  - Ring is now reversible
+  - Motor ring is now reversible in the mount
   - Clamp "helper" added to reduce adjustment noise/clunkyness
   - Rear hinge pin is no longer a printed piece
   - Print clarity improved (and optional-default-none) for first and last layer "PitClamp Mini" & "armpitMFG" branding